 CATHOLICISM – An Epic Presentation of the Faith

-If you've been reading this blog for any length of time, you're undoubtedly familiar with Fr.
+If you’ve been reading this blog for any length of time, you’re undoubtedly familiar with Fr.
 Robert Barron.
-He's one of my biggest personal heroes and one of the Church's greatest teachers, and he's been gifted with all the right tools--he's brilliant, articulate, witty, cultured, and he understands how to explain the Catholic faith.
+He’s one of my biggest personal heroes and one of the Church’s greatest teachers, and he’s been gifted with all the right tools–he’s brilliant, articulate, witty, cultured, and he understands how to explain the Catholic faith.

 (Which, by the way, means that having him contribute to my book was like Michael Jordan shooting hoops in my driveway.)